NaiyanJones/naiyanjones.github.io/_posts/2019-09-19-research-frameworks-ethnograhpy-netnography-sociology.md

 *   No ‘how to’ guides compared to more established subdisciplines or frameworks
 *   A still developing subdiscipline and framework

-Note: This blogpost was originally posted on [Medium in October 2019](www.mediun.com/@naiyanjones/research-frameworks-comparing-virtual-ethnography-netnography-digital-sociology-a496e55693f8).{: .notice--primary}
+Note: This blogpost was originally posted on [Medium in September 2019](https://mediun.com/@naiyanjones/research-frameworks-comparing-virtual-ethnography-netnography-digital-sociology-a496e55693f8).
+{: .notice--primary}